 What’s a typical Friday night like for you?: “After finishing my work I might try to have a talk with Tzeitel (and keep an eye on Yente the matchmaker).
 If I’m lucky, I’ll be invited to stay for the Sabbath meal (but only because I love staring into Tzeitel’s beautiful eyes across the table NOT because I’m hungry.
 I have enough food for myself AND Tzeitel.
 Cannot stress this enough.)”

 How can you not love Motel?
 He’s so endearing and sweet.
 I love how he conquers his naturally gentle and non-confrontational spirit to fight for the woman he loves.
 You know that he will do everything in his power to care for and to make Tzeitel happy until his dying day.
-And if you can make it all the way through his Miracle of Miracles song: “...the one I thought could never be/ God has given you to me” then you’re a heartless monster.
+And if you can make it all the way through his Miracle of Miracles song with dry eyes: “...the one I thought could never be/ God has given you to me” then you’re a heartless monster.
 Choose this adorable, penniless tailor and you’ll be so happy you won’t know how miserable you are!

 Perchik: The Revolutionary Intellectual